Endunry/openweathermap-ts/README.md

 > We recommend to call API by city ID to get unambiguous result for your city.

-You can also download them at [http://bulk.openweathermap.org/sample/](http://bulk.openweathermap.org/sample/)
+You can download a list of [city Ids](http://bulk.openweathermap.org/sample/)

 The methods expect a cityId